Decoherence-free subspaces in the noisy dynamics of discrete-step quantum walks in a photonic lattice

-It exhibits two bands and to inequivalent gaps within which topologically protected edge states may appear in finite sytems for suitable values of $\theta_{1,2}$.
+Due to Floquet periodicity, the eigenvalues exhibit two bands and two inequivalent gaps at energies $E=0$ and $E=\pi$.

-To study the effect of noise in the bulk dynamics, we first consider the case in which the noise variable changes stroboscopically: it is the same for the two steps in each Floquet period $\hat{U}_F (\tau_M) = \hat{U}_2(\tau_M) \hat{U}_1(\tau_M)$.
-The decomposition of the noisy Floquet operator in Eq.~(\ref{eq:UF-Decomposition}) has three different noise terms for a given momentum $k$:
+To study of the effect of stroboscopic noise in the bulk dynamics, the Floquet operators become noise dependent and take the following form $\hat{U}_F (\tau_M) = \hat{U}_2(\tau_M) \hat{U}_1(\tau_M)$ at each Floquet period $M$.
+The decomposition of the noisy Floquet operator in Eq.~(\ref{eq:UF-Decomposition}) can be exactly summed into in three different noise terms for a given momentum $k$: